openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. code-block:: console

     cd ~
-2. Lets run oft-trim with the input file landsat t1.tif with the option -ws set to 3 to create the output file trim.tif : oft−trim −ws 3 landsat t1.tif trim.tif
+2. Lets run oft-trim with the input file :code:`landsat_t1.tif` with the option -ws set to 3 to create the output file trim.tif : oft−trim −ws 3 landsat_t1.tif trim.tif
 User Manual 101

 3. Verify in QGIS that all the values of your output image are all trimmed to 1.